vsoch/vsoch.github.io/_posts/2019/2019-01-09-github-deploy.md

 When you deploy to Github pages for the first time, you need to switch Github Pages back and forth to deploy from master and then back to the `gh-pages` branch.
-There is a bug with Permissions if you deploy to the branch without activating it (as an admin) from the respository first.
+There is a bug with Permissions if you deploy to the branch without activating it (as an admin) from the repository first.

 ### 3. (Optionally) Add a Build